 If I would choose a perfect place to watch the sunset, it would be on Gili Air.
 And even if you choose any other accommodation in Gili Air or on the other Gili islands, you can walk around and sit on one of the bars, order a beer and enjoy your time.

 So after you arrive, you will want to take a shower, relax by the pool, and in the late afternoon rent a bike and go round the island.
 I was too tired, and the sun was burning so bad I could get out of the shades.

-The tide is an important thing around the Gili islands and until 3 pm there isn’t much of this beautiful water.
+The tide is an important thing around the Gili islands.
+I was there in the second week of December and there isn’t much of this beautiful water until 3 pm.

 The Gili islands are a popular vacation place for Europeans, Australians and Americans.
 That’s why it’s easy to find a variety of restaurants, but western food will always be pricey compared to the local one.
 If you look for a local Warung and eat the local food, you will pay for around 50k IDR (~3 Eur).
 If you choose international food, prepare to pay for a meal around 9 Euros.

 Then find a nice beach bar and relax, watch the amazing sunset, drink a Bintang or a fresh juice and have dinner on the beach.
 Life doesn’t get better than this.

 Day 2 – Snorkelling around the Gili islands